Your Geography and History Co-ordinator is Mr Atkinson.

 Geography is taught from Nursery to Year 6.
-In the Early Years, it is explored through 'Understanding of the World (UW)' and through a Creative Curriculum Focus Key Skills approach from years 1-6.
+In the Early Years, it is explored through 'Understanding of the World (UW)' and through a knowledge and skills based approach from years 1-6.

 Geography in The Early Years

 Understanding of the World teaches the children about other people, the place in which they live and about other aspects of the environment.
 We encourage our children to take note of what is in their immediate environment and to discuss similarities and differences between home and school.
 The journey to school, an awareness of different places and meeting new people from different places encourages our children to become respectful of our world and of its surrounding environment.
 Observations and conversations are noted and questions are explored and answered through teaching and child initiated learning activities.

 At Flash Ley Primary School, exciting and creative Geography lessons are taught to inspire our children to learn about Geography and to foster an awareness of the world around them.
 Whilst engaging their minds in a love and thirst for knowledge of our ever changing, ever growing world.

 Our pupils will develop knowledge about the world, the United Kingdom and their locality.
 They will begin to understand basic subject-specific vocabulary relating to human and physical geography and begin to use geographical skills, including first-hand observation, to enhance their locational awareness.